Representations of Coxeter groups of Lusztig's a-function value 1: Preliminaries

+\begin{remark} The lowest two-sided cell was first studied for affine Weyl groups in \cite{Lusztig85-cell-i, Shi87}.
+It was later studied for general Coxeter groups in \cite[Theorem 1.5]{Xi12} with the assumption that $N(W)$ is a bound for the function $\af$.
+See also \cite[Theorem~2.1]{Xie17}. \end{remark}

-\begin{remark} From the proof, we see that the boundedness conjecture for the function $\af$ is equivalent to saying that there exists a two-sided cell attached to the sign representation $\varepsilon$ in the sense of Proposition \ref{prop-cell-rep-m} \ref{prop-cell-rep-m1}.
-See also Remark \ref{rmk-sign-2}. \end{remark}
+\begin{remark} From the proof of Corollary \ref{cor-cell-low}, we see that the statement that ``the function $\af$ is bounded'' is equivalent to saying that there exists a two-sided cell attached to the sign representation $\varepsilon$ in the sense of Proposition \ref{prop-cell-rep-m}\eqref{prop-cell-rep-m1}. \end{remark}